2018ik/2018ik.github.io/_wiki/prayer.markdown

 ### Corporate

 Corporate prayer is to bind and to loose what has been bound and loosed in the heavens.
 That is, to fight the spiritual warfare.

+## Tips

+1. If you are praying, and what you are praying is distracted from the Lord, then stop and change your way of praying.
+When we come to pray we have many concepts and end us missing God Himself.
+We should not be doing anything by ourselves, but everything in God with God and through God.
+2. Don't pray for any person or thing without God in view.
+For example, it is one thing to pray for someone's health, it is another thing to pray that they be restored to their particular function in serving God.
+This is to seek God and God's will (Matt.
+26:39; John 4:34; 5:30).
+3. Prayer requires having continued fellowship with God.
+One must abide in the Lord and for His *rhema* words to abide in them for their prayers to be answered (John 15:7).
+This means living and walking in God each day, so that God will speak to you and so you can reciprocate this speaking.
+One's prayer is only at the level of their living.